gpestana/notes/README.md

 # knowledge
-Notes on all sorts of stuff I learned
+Notes on all sorts of stuff I learned along the way. #YOLO!